AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

     return MongoEventStorageEngine.builder().mongoTemplate(DefaultMongoTemplate.builder().mongoDatabase(client).build()).build();
 }
 ```
 > NOTE: If you exclude `axon-server-connector` transiant dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
-You only need to configure `EventStorageEngine / MongoEventStorageEngine` Spring bean in your configuraion.
+You only need to configure `EventStorageEngine / MongoEventStorageEngine` Spring bean in your configuration in this case.

 {% endtab %}
 {% endtabs %}